nicholasadamou/krios-github-bot/README.md

 This question is answered in the **rational** section of [bot/README](bot/README.md).

 **Fun fact** 🚀: _Krios_ is the code name for the project.
 It was named after the Greek titan _Crius_.
 For artistic effect, we dropped the 'C' and added a 'K'.
 It also follows the tradition that developers have with giving their projects code names.
 For example, Windows XP was code named _Whistler_, Windows 95 was code named _Chicago_, for example.
-We just thought it would be super cool to name it after a Greek titan instead of use a city name.
+We just thought it would be super cool to name it after a Greek titan instead of using a city name.

 ## 🏁 Getting Started